 Wat Rong Khun or White temple is designed by a very famous artist of Thailand, Dr. Chalermchai Kositpipat.
 The architecture is remarkable for the “heaven gate” belonging to the Buddhism believing.
 The highlight spot of this place is the bridge of “the cycle of rebirth” which is also the symbol of the temple.

-The Blue Temple (Wat Rong Sear Tean) is a blue-colored temple, which is beautiful both inside and outside.
+Wat Rong Sear Tean or The Blue Temple is a blue-colored temple, which is beautiful both inside and outside.
 Here, you will feel mesmerized by amazingly detailed structures and the general vibes coming from the use of blue color.

 Visiting Chiang Rai for these 3 majestic temples is one of the most popular day tours from Chiang Mai as you can see the “White Temple”, “Black House”, and “Blue Temple” in one day.